Risk-Team/CAVAanalytics/README.md

 **CAVAanalytics is currently in pre-release.** You can install it locally but only few climate models are available for remote access.
 It would work if you have data locally available.
-Additionally, working examples will be made available soon in the tutorial folder.
+Additionally, working examples are available in the tutorial folder.

 ## CAVAanalytics